Saving & Spending Taxes

 Fact checked

-Tax season has arrived, and both individual taxpayers and couples filing jointly are pulling together all the documents they need to prepare their returns.
+Tax Day is just over a week away, and both individual taxpayers and couples filing jointly are pulling together all the documents they need to prepare their returns.

 But how much will you end up paying in state and federal taxes?
 Whether you can keep more cash in your wallet depends partially on where you live and how you're filing.